Mauritanian ouguiya

 The ouguiya (أوقية موريتانية (/mey/); sign: UM; code: MRU), at one time spelled "ougiya", is the currency of Mauritania.

 Each ouguiya constitutes five khoums (meaning "one fifth").
+As such it is one of two circulating currencies, along with the Malagasy ariary, whose division units are not based on a power of ten.
+As of May 2026, the unit is effectively obsolete since the khoums has practically no purchasing power, and the coins have fallen into disuse.

 The current ouguiya was introduced in 2018, replacing the old ouguiya at a rate of 1 new ouguiya = 10 old ouguiya, which in turn replaced the CFA franc at a rate of 1 old ouguiya = 5 francs.

-The name ouguiya (أوقية) is the Hassaniya Arabic pronunciation of uqiyyah أُوقِية), meaning "ounce".
+The name ouguiya (أوقية) is the Hassaniya Arabic pronunciation of uqiyyah أُوقِية), meaning "(Roman) ounce".

 First Ouguiya (MRO)

 Coins

 In 1973, coins of 1/5 (1 khoums), 1, 2, 5, 10 and 20 ouguiya were introduced into circulation.
-This was the only year that the khoums was minted, as the ouguiya was worth five CFA Francs a khoums was the equivalent of the franc (which had no subdivision).
+This was the only year that the khoums was minted, as the ouguiya was worth five CFA francs a khoums was the equivalent of the franc (which had no subdivision).
 The most recent issues were in 2003 (1 ouguiya) and 2004 (other denominations).
 Coins are minted at the Kremnica mint in Slovakia.
 The coinage slightly changed in 2009, with a reduced 1 ouguiya in plated composition and a bi-metallic 20 ouguiya issued.
 A bi-metallic 50 ouguiya was issued December 2010.

 Obverse of 1 ouguiya coin, made of Aluminium bronze.

 Reverse of 1 ouguiya coin, made of Aluminium bronze.

 Banknotes

 In 1973, notes were issued by the Central Bank of Mauritania (Banque Centrale de Mauritanie) in denominations of 100, 200 and 1,000 ouguiya.
 In 1974, a second series of notes was issued in the same denominations, with 500-ouguiya notes added in 1979.
 Banknotes have been printed by Giesecke & Devrient in Munich, starting with the second issue.

 Obverse of 100 ouguiya note issued in 2011 with Eastern Arabic numerals.
 The reverse features text in French and Western Arabic numerals.

-New banknotes and new coins were introduced in 2004.
+New banknotes were introduced in 2004.
 These notes have completely new fronts and the vignettes on the backs have been redesigned to accommodate the reduction in size.
 The 2,000-ouguiya denomination is entirely new.

-All but the 100 and 200 ouguiya notes have the denomination expressed in Arabic numerals in a holographic patch at right front.
-The serial numbers for all denominations now appear horizontally at upper left and lower center, and vertically at far right, all formatted with a 2-character prefix, 7-digit serial number, and 1-character suffix.

-An entirely new 5,000-ouguiya denomination dated 28 November 2009 was introduced on 8 August 2010, followed by a redesigned 2,000-ouguiya note dated 28 November 2011 issued on 1 February 2012.
+A new 5,000-ouguiya denomination dated 28 November 2009 was introduced on 8 August 2010, followed by a redesigned 2,000-ouguiya note dated 28 November 2011 issued on 1 February 2012.